cj-hilder/ble-hr-tool/README.md

 - **Session metadata** in the header: date, time, activity type, duration, and average HR
 - **Legend** showing only the states that actually occurred in the session

-Older sessions saved before this feature was introduced will not have the recording and the button will not appear.

 ---

 ## Requirements & Usage